Skip to Content

 We have stood here before.
 Twice.

 The first time was when humans began to write things down.
-Memory, which had lived for millennia inside the body, in songs, recited genealogies, and the long unwritten laws of tribes, began to leave the body and live on the page.
-The second time was after Gutenberg, when for the better part of two centuries no one quite knew what should be believed, what should be doubted, who could be trusted.
-Both times, the institutions that came through were the ones that decided, early, what they would refuse to lose.
+Memory, which had lived for millennia inside the body (in songs, stories, recited genealogies, and the long unwritten laws of a people), began to leave the body and live on a page.
+Something was lost.
+Something was gained.
+The human mind no longer had to carry everything alone.

 What Happened